adityasingh-aipm/bcalm_antigravity/replit.md

 ### Design System References

-The visual design draws inspiration from premium educational platforms (Reforge, Maven, Product School) with emphasis on:
+The visual design draws inspiration from premium educational platforms (Reforge, Maven, Product School, hellopm.co) with emphasis on:
-- Clean, minimal layouts with generous whitespace
+- Clean, minimal layouts with optimized spacing (tiered system: py-16 for content, py-12 for actions)
-- Premium typography hierarchy
+- Premium typography hierarchy with balanced heading-to-content gaps (mb-10 standard, mb-8 for compact sections)
-- Aspirational, credible aesthetic
+- Aspirational, credible aesthetic with professional, compact feel
 - Mobile-first responsive design
 - Smooth animations and hover effects

+**Spacing Philosophy**: The landing page uses a tiered spacing system inspired by hellopm.co benchmark, balancing compact professionalism with readability.
+Content sections use py-16 (64px) padding, action-oriented sections use py-12 (48px) for focused momentum, and heading-to-content gaps are standardized at mb-10 (40px) or mb-8 (32px) for tighter sections.